|Position:||University of Nebraska Athletics|

 |Other Position:||Head Football Trainer, ATC|

-Mark Mayer (pronounced Meyer) is in his seventh season as Nebraska's head football athletic trainer in 2013.
+Mark Mayer (pronounced Meyer) is in his eighth season as Nebraska's head football athletic trainer in 2014.
 Mayer came to the Nebraska program in 2007 with more than a dozen years of experience in athletic medicine, including serving the previous nine years as the assistant athletic trainer for the Oakland Raiders.

 Mayer heads up Nebraska’s athletic medicine efforts for the football team.
 His responsibilities include year-round preventive care, immediate care for injured athletes at practices and games and the reconditioning of injured athletes.

 Prior to joining the Raiders, he served first as an athletic trainer intern in 1995 and gained full-time status in 1998 as a strength and conditioning assistant.
 Mayer also served as a student athletic trainer for UC Davis from 1992 to 1994.
 He was named a full-time assistant athletic trainer for Oakland in 1999 and served in that capacity for Super Bowl XXXVII in 2003 when the AFC Champion Raiders faced the Tampa Bay Buccaneers.

 In his 11 years with the Raiders, Mayer worked with former Husker players Adam Treu, John Parrella, Eric Johnson, Aaron Graham and Fabian Washington.